Outlook for Economics Students

 Internship and Career Opportunities

 The School of Economics has a number of resources available to help both undergraduate and graduate students find internships and jobs in a field relevant to the student's interests.
-For a full listing of resources (including an internship database), please visit the T-Square Group designated for this use.
-Please note that only students currently enrolled in a SOE degree program will have access to this resource.
-Other resources that may be helpful include:

 - CareerBuzz: Georgia Tech's Job and Internship Posting Service